Driving glasses: safety and visual comfort on the road

 -

-Rapid changes in light when entering/exiting tunnels or underground parking lots;
+Rapid changes in light when entering/exiting tunnels or underground car parks;

 -

-Detecting details at a distance, such as traffic signs and pedestrians.
+Detecting distant details, such as traffic signs and pedestrians.

-Driving lenses help your eyes adjust more quickly and maintain optimal visual clarity, reducing the risk of accidents.
+Driving lenses help the eyes adapt faster and maintain optimal visual clarity, reducing the risk of accidents.

 -